What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 Plastic Over Metals (Metal Overmolding)

-This type of overmolding is also getting used on a larger scale.
-The substrate material, in this case, is metal and subsequent material is plastic.
+This type of overmolding is also being used on a larger scale.
+The substrate material, in this case, is metal and the subsequent material is plastic.

 Rubber Over Plastic